How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 Now you’ve left.
 Gone, the warm and fuzzy feelings of the forum.
 You’ve left the herd.
 Now what?

-Maybe you’ve already built a little homepage somewhere and installed a contact form and payment buttons.
+Maybe you’ve already built a little online teaching website somewhere and installed a contact form and payment buttons.

 But what to do next?
 Should you put yourself on the pedestal and start shouting “Lessons!!!
 Lessons!!!
 Education for Everyone!!!”